Your Paternity and Parental Leave Rights

 If you become newly qualified for day one Paternity Leave because of these changes and your baby is due between 5 April and 25 July 2026, you'll only need to give 28 days' notice (instead of the usual 15 weeks).
 For babies due from 26 July 2026 onwards, standard notice periods apply.
 Notice periods for adopters and parents who already qualified are unchanged.
 Leave cannot be taken before 6 April.

-Important: The rules for Paternity Pay aren't changing – you'll still need to meet existing service and earnings requirements to receive pay during your leave.
+Important: The rules for Paternity Pay haven't changed – you'll still need to meet existing service and earnings requirements to receive pay during your leave.

 What this means for you